 Primate Lodge may be accessed by light-aircraft flight followed by road transfer, or by road transfer alone.
-The drive from Kampala is approximately 5 hours, including the stretch of road from the centre of Fort Portal to the lodge, which is 36 kilometres.
+The drive from Kampala is approximately 5 hours, including the stretch of road from the center of Fort Portal to the lodge, which is 36 kilometers.

 The communal buildings are located close to the Kanyanchu Visitors’ Centre in Kibale.
-Constructed from timber and stone, with either thatch or metal roofing, they provide many comfy spaces where travellers may relax and enjoy the forest scenery.
+Constructed from timber and stone, with either thatch or metal roofing, they provide many comfy spaces where travelers may relax and enjoy the forest scenery.
 The lounge contains plenty of well-cushioned seating as well as a small library, while the restaurant has elegant upright chairs flanking wooden tables and incorporates the lodge’s bar.
 There are charging facilities for electronic equipment and free Wi-Fi.
-There is also a craft shop and the grounds include a big stone fire-pit – perfect for gatherings with fellow travellers to swap stories about your days out in Kibale!
-The lodge comprises of two accommodation options: Luxury and Standard Cottages:
+There is also a craft shop and the grounds include a big stone fire-pit – perfect for gatherings with fellow travelers to swap stories about your days out in Kibale!

 Staff members at Primate Lodge are glad to help arrange all these activities for you.
 All chimp treks are led by very experienced guides, who are happy to answer all your questions.